beastyrabbit/color-palette-creator/README.md

 ## Available Executable
 An executable version of the Color Palette Creator Tool is available in the releases section.
 You can download and run the `.exe` without needing to install Python or dependencies.

+## Important Note
+This tool is designed to generate a color palette rather than perform a full picture analysis.
+For a more detailed color analysis of an image, consider using external tools like [Color Summarizer](https://mk.bcgsc.ca/color-summarizer//).

 ## How to Run
 1. Clone the repository:
    ```sh